Colonka/s21_matrix/README.md

 # s21_matrix

-Implementation of the s21_matrix.h library.
+Implementation of the s21_matrix.h library in C programming language.

 ## Introduction